Connect with us

 Land is a great investment because they don’t make it anymore.
 PHOTO | FILE

-The Constitution of Kenya gives every citizen the right to acquire land in any part of the country provided they comply with the legal procedure of buying land in Kenya.
+The Constitution of Kenya gives every citizen the right to acquire land in any part of the country provided they comply with the legal process of buying land in Kenya.

 Here is a step-by-step guide for buying land in Kenya.